-The academic program may recommend to the Dean either a Program Discontinuance or a consolidation of multiple academic majors in one program, resulting in a reduction of major program offerings in that academic program;
+The academic program may recommend to the Dean a program suspension, discontinuance, or a consolidation of multiple academic majors in one program, resulting in a reduction of major program offerings in that academic program;

-The Dean may recommend a Program Discontinuance or a consolidation of major programs, by informing the academic program director or department chair that s/he is beginning such a process and informing the Provost of the intent to formally review for consideration of discontinuance or consolidation an academic program;
+The Dean may recommend a program suspension, discontinuance, or a consolidation of major programs, by informing the academic program director or department chair that s/he is beginning such a process and informing the Provost of the intent to formally review for consideration of suspension, discontinuance, or consolidation an academic program;

-The Provost may recommend a Program Discontinuance or consolidation of academic programs, by informing the School Dean and academic program director or department chair;
+The Provost may recommend a program suspension, discontinuance, or consolidation of academic programs, by informing the School Dean and academic program director or department chair;

 Such a Proposal may be submitted by the academic program director or department chair to the Dean; or may be submitted by the Dean to the academic program via the program director or department chair; or may be submitted by the Provost to the Dean, who will then forward the Proposal to the applicable academic program director or department chair.
 In either case, those receiving the proposal may respond in writing to affirm, request further explanation on specific item(s), or challenge the proposal by providing data;